 Only use taxis equipped with: 1) the phone number of the taxi central at the sides.
 2) A pricelist on the side window.
 3) Warsaw's symbol (the Mermaid) on the door.

-Maximum prices: Maximum starting price: 6 zl.
+Maximum prices: Maximum starting price: 8 zl.
 Maximum per kilometre: 3 zl.
-Maximum if the taxi stops: 40 zl. per hour (the meter also runs when the taxi stops at a traffic light).
+Maximum if the taxi stops: 40 zl. pr. time per hour (the meter also runs when the taxi stops at a traffic light).

 Most companies have fares much cheaper than the maximum prices.
 The price per kilometre must be shown on the price list on the window.

 Night fares and holiday fares are an additional 50% of the normal fare.

 Outside Warsaw you pay double price (unless you return with the same taxi).
 The tariff is activated at the municipality border..